techvibration/statarb-ml/README.md

-AlphaFinder: Market-Neutral ML Trading Bot
+AlphaFinder: Dollar-Neutral ML Trading Bot
 AlphaFinder is a fully autonomous, multi-class algorithmic trading system designed to exploit short-term market inefficiencies across a 100-stock universe.
 Built with a strict focus on capital preservation, the engine utilizes a LightGBM classifier to identify high-conviction setups and executes them using dynamic, volatility-adjusted risk parameters.